Hampi road trip itinerary – Backpacking in an ancient Elysium

 DAY 3 – Head back to Bangalore

 Ease into the day watching the sun loom over the boulders.
-Suggested place for watching sunrise would be Anjandhari – the monkey hill, Anegundi.
+A suggested place for watching sunrise would be Anjandhari – the monkey hill, Anegundi.
 It is comparatively an easier climb for all ages.

 Unfortunately, we had to skip the sunrise plan before heading back to Bangalore.
-But I’am super glad I got to witness this mesmeric sunset at Sunset point Hampi.
+But I’m super glad I got to witness this mesmeric sunset at Sunset point Hampi.

 WHAT TO PACK ON YOUR HAMPI ROAD TRIP